somesh05/Medical-Chatbot-Assistant/README.md

 **3. Domain:**
 **Industry**: Healthcare / Medical Technology **Problem solved:** Clinicians and healthcare staff routinely need to search long documents — discharge summaries, NICE guidelines, lab reports, drug interaction sheets — for specific facts under time pressure.
 Manual searching is slow and error-prone, while free-form AI chatbots risk hallucinating medical facts.
-This tool retrieves the exact relevant passage from the uploaded document before generating an answer, so every response is traceable to its source.
+This tool retrieves the exact relevant passage from the uploaded document before generating an answer, so every response is traceable to its source. (**relevant to NHS Digital, BUPA, Babylon Health, Philips Healthcare, and other healthtech startups**)

 **4. Features**
 -Upload one or more clinical PDFs (discharge summaries, guidelines, lab reports) directly through the app